Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 - 📷 Camera or phone (charge fully before going)

-- 🥽 Snorkel gear (good visibility on calm days)
+- 🥽 Snorkel gear (good visibility on calm days; no dedicated rental shop, so bring your own for reliable access)

 - 🏖️ Beach mat or sarong